-Reach into the sock and get hold of the heel area.
-Pull it out creating a little pocket for your foot.
+Reach into the sock and get a hold of the heel area.
+Pull it outwards, creating a little pocket for your foot.
 Do not pull out the entire leg length.

-When you insert your foot into the little pocket you have made, don’t try to pull the sock up to the knee.
-Just get your foot to fit properly onto the heel.
+When you insert your foot into the little pocket you have made, don’t try to pull the sock up to the knee just yet.
+Instead, focus on fitting your sock onto the heel.

 Reach for the overlap that is currently covering your toes.
-Get ahold of that and pull it up toward the knee.
+Grasp the overlapped fabric and pull it up towards the knee.
 You will want to do this in one fluid motion to keep the sock from forming wrinkles.

-In conclusion, how long you wear your compression socks isn’t about the time of day or even length of time per se.
-It comes down to need.
-Your legs only need help to counter gravity when they are below you, whether you’re seated or standing.
-Once your legs are elevated, then it is a lot easier for blood to travel back to the heart which is the primary objective of the veins in your legs.
+In conclusion, how long you wear your compression socks is based on your particular needs.
+Your legs will mostly need help to counter gravity when they are below you, whether you’re seated or standing.
+Once your legs are elevated, it becomes a lot easier for blood to travel back to the heart, which is the primary objective of the veins in your legs.

-Some people may only need them for long flights.
-Others may need them every day.
+Some people may only need compression sleeves for long flights.
+Others may need them for everyday wear.
 Compression therapy, like most forms of treatment, doesn’t have a “one size fits all” solution.
 It is always advised to consult a physician to find out what options will work best for you.

 Looking to Buy a Pair of Compression Socks that are suitable for all-day wear?